Maya-Claveau/pp3-snakequiz/README.md

 <p>My mentor gave me this idea, so originally I planned for 5 options in the game menu, with the last one to display a single player’s last 4 scores.
 I thought this feature is nice, because it will allow the players to keep track of their own scores.
 Unfortunately, I didn’t manage to make it work, and it seems to add a lot of complexity to the game, which with my current skill set is a bit out of reach.
 Hopefully in the future, as I progress further in the coding journey, I will be able to make it work.</p>

 #### Quiz: **Allow player to add more questions**
-<p>It would be nice to have a feature that allows players to add more questions in the quiz section, to test / share the knowledge with others, to expand the scope.</p>
+<p>It would be nice to have a feature that allows players to add more questions in the quiz section, to test / share the knowledge with others, to expand the scope.
+And also, it would be nice if the question can be rotated randomly each time it runs.</p>

 #### Game: **Chatbox**
 <p>Inspired by CI’s slack channel, why not have a place that will allow players to chat with each other, learn from each other and inspire one another.
 Afterall, they share a common interest in snakes.</p>